TehMuffinMoo/ibPS/docs/BloxOne/BloxOne DDI/Set-B1HAGroup.md

 ```

 ### -PrimaryNode
-The hostname or FQDN of the primary BloxOneDDI Host to update
+The hostname or FQDN of the primary NIOS-X Host to update

 ```yaml
 Type: String